mem48/geocompr/main.md

 #> 3  3  sand     dry
 ```

-This is really interesting since we have learned that each raster cell can only possess one value.
-In fact, the raster cells themselves still consist of only one value, namely an integer which represents a unique identifier.
-This identifier can then be used to look up the attributes in the corresponding attribute table (stored in a slot named `attributes`).
+This behaviour demonstrates that raster cells can only possess one value, an identifier which can be used to look up the attributes in the corresponding attribute table (stored in a slot named `attributes`).
-Say, we would like to know the grain size and the wetness of cell IDs 1, 12 and 36, we can run:
+This is illustrated in command below, which returns the grain size and wetness of cell IDs 1, 12 and 36, we can run:

 ```r